SNU-ARC/any-precision-llm/README.md

 - `--cpu_count`: The number of cores to use for gradient calculation.
 Default is the number of available cores.
 - `--random_state`: The random state to use for reproducibility.
 When not set, the random state is not fixed.
 Use an integer.
+- `--cpu_only`: Whether to run the gradient calculation on CPU only.
+This is useful when the GPU VRAM is limited.
+  When set, the model will be loaded on CPU and the quantization will be performed on CPU.
+Slower than GPU.

 ### Flags